oscarfedegc/IntelligentControllers/README.md

 To configurate a control strategy, there is a 'function setup(self)' in the listings, where you can determinate the simulation time, sampling period, initial controller gains, the WaveNet-IIR configuration, and reference signals.

-The 'Application.m' call a control strategy as follows:
+The 'Application.m' calls the control strategy as follows:
 ```python
   # Instruction:
     algorithm.setAlgorithm(NameStrategy())